Introduction to Henry Ford Museum

 - Noah Webster’s Connecticut residence functioned as a hostel for Yale scholars from 1918 until 1936, when Henry Ford purchased it and relocated it to Greenfield Village, where it was renovated.

-- The Wright Brothers’ workshop: Henry Ford purchased and relocated the Wright brothers’ workshop and residence from Dayton, Ohio, in 1937.
+- The Wright Brothers’ workshop: Henry Ford purchased and relocated the Wright Brothers’ workshop and residence from Dayton, Ohio, in 1937.

-- Henry Ford’s birth home was relocated in 1944 from Greenfield and Ford roads.
+- Henry Ford’s birth home was relocated 1944 from Greenfield and Ford roads.
 Henry Ford had it equipped just as his mother had it in her time.

 2. The Indoor Henry Ford Museum of American Innovation